Has viral hepatitis impacted your life, the life of someone you care about or your community?

 Submissions will be screened for eligibility and then anonymously scored by a group of independent judges based upon the judging criteria (see Judging below).
 Top ranked finalists will be recognized and receive prizes and contributions with a mean score of 7/10 or greater will receive commendations.
 Finalist submissions will also be shared with policy makers and the wider public for the purpose of catalyzing policy changes and raising awareness on the importance of hepatitis elimination.
 We will obtain your consent before sharing if your submission is selected as a finalist.
 We encourage finalists to share your own stories and have your voice heard, but no identifiable information will be included in the sharing process if you do not want it to.
 However, there will also be an option for people to share details with the public if they are comfortable.
-In addition, we will invite finalists from three countries to attend domestic workshops sequentially around World Hepatitis Day (28 July 2021, one day per country) and a digital international hackathon (attached to World Hepatitis Summit 2021) to share their stories and stimulate dialogues with local and international hepatitis leaders for policy changes.
+In addition, we will invite finalists from three countries to attend domestic workshops (one day per country) sequentially between July 2021 and February 2022, and a digital international hackathon in June 2022 to share their stories and stimulate dialogues with local and international hepatitis leaders for policy changes.
 Your submissions will not be used for commercial purposes at any time.

-The submission deadline for this challenge is March 7th, 2021.
-Judging will take place in March.
-Domestic workshops will occur in July.
-We will convene a working group in July to start planning for related World Hepatitis Summit events in October.
+The submission deadline for this challenge is April 30, 2021.
+Judging will take place in May.
+Domestic workshops will occur between July 2021 and February 2022.
+We will convene a working group in July 2021 to start planning for related digital events in June 2022.